livegnik/2way-poc-design/01-protocol/10-versioning-and-compatibility.md

 ### 7.3 Trust boundary

-This specification operates at the boundary between local protocol logic and remote peers.
+This specification operates at the boundary between local protocol logic and remote peers (see [08-network-transport-requirements.md](08-network-transport-requirements.md)).
 No assumptions are made about correctness, honesty, or completeness of remote declarations.

 ## 8. Failure and rejection behavior